What is a Farmer?

 A strong working knowledge of the limitations and regulations of the Food and Drug Administration, state agencies, and local government is a must for a farmer, as there are many regulations placed on the agricultural industry.

-The following are various types of farmers.
-Click on each type to learn what they do.
+The following are various types of farmers:

 Organic Farmer - produces fruits, vegetables, grains, or livestock without the use of pesticides, herbicides, or chemical fertilizers